CrimsonIsle/Unscramble-The-Word/README.md

 # Guess The Word Discord Bot
-That is the bot that will scramble one word from list when you say
+That is the bot that will scramble one word from list when in discord chat you say

 !scramble